PhillypHenning/Witchlight/Sessions/Arc-3/arc-3.md

 - Tempest and Maraunu
     - One of Tempest's responsibilities is to ensure the continued descent of those effected by his mother and at present that includes Karag.
 He has a few darts on him that will send Karag into a rage if even knicked.
 He will use them when Karag least expects in attempt to sow discord between he and the party

 - The Burrows
     - The Old Mayor
         - See's Aagron as a neutral force.
 He has certainly provided help and hope but at the cost of lives.
 Though in this swamp, can one ask for more?
+        - "I may have joined him had I been a yonger rabbit.
+I likely would have wanted him forgotten about as a father.
+Today I understand his position is a complex one."
     - The Inn Keep
         - Likes Aagron, see's him as a positive
+    - Apothocary
+    - A local bar - The Bunny Hops
     - The Frontgate Guards
         - 2 young guards of Aagron gang
     - The Family